Type something to search... Identify the primary language of a link’s destination when it differs from the current page

 -

-The target language of a link can be indicated directly in its label, written in the target language, in order to anticipate the language change.
+Include the target language directly in the link text, written in that target language, to signal the change.

 -